mbari-org/vars-query-vue/docs/doc_01_general_info.md

 A ***camera platform*** specifies the platform a camera was deployed on while recording the selected observations.

+A ***chief scientist*** is the MBARI scientist or collaborator that conducted the mission in which data was collected.

 A ***concept*** is the name of the physical object in an observation.

 A ***deployment*** refers to a specific ROV dive, AUV or instrument deployments where data and imagery were collected.